 The Children's Programs Team is eager to work together with parents and caregivers to support children in the program.
 For children who are new to the program, staff appreciate any updates or insights about ways to best support before they begin the program-especially if there are any special needs or considerations.
-Please email updates to Allegra Fletcher, Director of Children's Programs, at afletcher@agassiz.org.
+Please email updates to the Director of Children's Programs.